JackBayly/responsive-google-page/README.md

  <li>RIP my old laptop</li>
  </ul>
 <h2>Final Thoughts</h2>
 <p>The first draft of this project was pretty straightforward.
 I wanted to make a copy of the Google homepage by just looking at it, with HTML and CSS.
 I did that fairly quickly.
 The hard part was getting it to be responsive in the final draft, as it was my first time making a webpage responsive for mobile devices.
 After a lot of googling, I found media queries, and they saved the day.
 I like the result.
-It looks like Google on large devices and on phones.
-Mission accomplished.</p>
+It looks like Google on large devices and on phones.</p>